Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/docs-site/src/markdown-pages/index.md

 amongst the stakeholders.
 There are two groups for governing EOP.
 The first is a Steering Group on the strategic direction of EOP.
-The second is a Technical Working Group which will focus on the technical direction of EOP in terms of architecture, collaboration, development practices, and technical priorities.
+The second is a Technical Working Group which will focus on the technical direction of EOP in terms of architecture, collaboration, development practices and technical priorities.

 ### Steering Group